 Cycling up the trail I passed the first drainage and continued until I reached the second one.
 The second drainage can be seen from the trail although it's partially obscured by trees.
 There was no obvious trail so I rode up another 100 metres where I noticed a cairn.
 There appeared to be a trail so after stashing my bike I started up it.
 I was 1.1 km past the first drainage and 4.9 km from the trailhead.

 The trail disappeared after 100 metres so I angled left until I reached the edge of the drainage.
 I found an animal trail which apparently started here and followed the right side of the drainage.
 As I hiked up the trail, the edge of the drainage became more pronounced as it topped a steep slope on my left.
 Occasionally I lost the trail but I always quickly found it by seeking the edge of the drainage.
 Despite being intermittent, this was a great trail.
 It rose steeply but always followed the drainage.
-After it crossed a rock slide, however, the trail became sketchy so I pieced one together using flagging on trees.
+After it crossed a rock slide, however, the trail became sketchy so I pieced one together using pink flagging.

 Soon I crossed a steep, narrow rock gully and continued a short way before breaking out of the trees.
 Ahead was an enormous rock wall that spanned the drainage except for a treed break on the right that I could bushwhack through.